Reed-CompBio/spras/docs/tutorial/intermediate.rst

 Within ``ml``, ``remove_empty_pathways`` excludes pathways with no nodes or edges from the PCA post analysis.
 The ``kde`` creates a kernel density estimate over the PCA plots.

-EXPLAIN WHY WE do each of these - kde we explain in parameter selection so skip - remove_empty_pathways we do because we don't want to cluster/kda and choose empty pathways that are the representative, want to see something - aggregate_per_algorithm we want to see how well each individual algorithm does on the evaluation instead of the # 1 best or all outputs treated the same, we want to see how each algorithm is performing

 The intermediate configuration also includes a gold standard for the EGFR dataset, which is already set up in SPRAS and does not require any